Bill Mazeroski: Other honors

 In 1979, Mazeroski was inducted into the National Polish-American Sports Hall of Fame.

 In 1995, Harrison Central High School in Cadiz, Ohio had a field donated by Mazeroski which later became known as Mazeroski Field.
 In 2003, Buckeye Local High School in Rayland (which had since absorbed Warren Consolidated) honored him by naming their new baseball field after him, placing a monument behind home plate in recognition.

 In 2004, the Ohio Valley Athletic Conference saluted Mazeroski by electing him among the inaugural members of their Hall of Fame, alongside Boston Celtic great John Havlicek and Olympic wrestler Bobby Douglas.

-Mazeroski was recognized by Major League Baseball by being selected to throw out the first pitch of the Home Run Derby that preceded the 2006 All Star Game at Pittsburgh's PNC Park, receiving a long standing ovation.
+Mazeroski was recognized by Major League Baseball by being selected to throw out the first pitch of the Home Run Derby that preceded the 2006 All-Star Game at Pittsburgh's PNC Park, receiving a long standing ovation.
 He also was picked to manage the National League during the All-Star Legends and Celebrity Softball Game during the All-Star week celebrations.

+In 2022, Mazeroski was inducted as an inaugural member of the Pirates Hall of Fame.

 Life after baseball

 In 1987, Mazeroski ran for the Democratic nomination for County Commissioner in his home of Westmoreland County, Pennsylvania but his bid was unsuccessful.

-Mazeroski resides in Panama City, Florida and serves as special infield instructor for the Pirates in spring training.
-He has two sons; Darren is a retired junior college baseball coach, while Dave is an atmospheric scientist.
+Mazeroski resides in Panama City, Florida with his wife Milene (née Nicholson).
+Milene had been the secretary for Rex Bowen, at the time the head of the scouting department with the Pirates.
+The couple had two sons.
+Darren is a retired junior college baseball coach, while Dave is an atmospheric scientist.

 In 2010, the 50th anniversary of the 1960 World Series, Mazeroski was to be the guest of honor at the first showing of the original television broadcast of Game 7; it was thought to be lost before it was discovered at the home of Bing Crosby, who had been co-owner of the Pirates throughout Mazeroski's career.
 However, he was unable to attend due to an undisclosed illness that left him hospitalized for several days.

-The annual The Bill Mazeroski Golf Tournament is held each spring.
+The annual "Bill Mazeroski Golf Tournament" is held each spring.
 Proceeds from the event go to a baseball scholarship that is awarded to a senior graduate of Buckeye Local High School in Warren Township, which is located near his former high school.

 Mazeroski was featured in an FSN Pittsburgh commercial that featured former Pirates first baseman Sean Casey.